mattermost/docs/source/administration/devops-command-center.rst

 **Preferences:**

  - Select an optional broadcast channel where incident status updates will be automatically copied.
 Incident status updates always post to the incident channel.
-- Set a timer to reminder the incident commander to provide a status update.
+ - Set a default timer interval reminding the incident commander to provide a status update.
 - Add a message template with the reminder text.

 Deleting a playbook